Skip to contents

 Sidebar controls:

-• Grouping variable — choose between sample_name or group (detected dynamically from the data)
+• Grouping variable — choose between sample_name or group

-• Filter by transcript — server-side searchable dropdown for transcript-level filtering (uses symbol if annotated, otherwise contig)
+• Filter by transcript — server-side searchable dropdown

 • Show as frequency — toggle between raw counts and proportions